marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c++-language/c++-interface-and-implementation-pragmas.rst

   There is no way to split up the contents of a single header file into multiple implementation files.

-.. index:: inlining and C++ pragmas

-.. index:: C++ pragmas, effect on inlining

-.. index:: pragmas in C++, effect on inlining
+.. index:: inlining and C++ pragmas, C++ pragmas, effect on inlining, pragmas in C++, effect on inlining

 :samp:`#pragma implementation` and :samp:`#pragma interface` also have an effect on function inlining.